Meeting with the OIP

 office of international programs

-Students learn about general OIP policies, programs, and procedures and begin thinking critically about their intended abroad experience.
+Students will learn about general OIP policies, programs, and procedures and begin thinking critically about their intended abroad experience.
+Students must attend a Study Abroad 101 Meeting to be eligible to study abroad.

 To schedule a meeting, click on the name of the OIP Advisor specializing in the region you are interested in: